-EXTRA SUPPORT Read through the script and decide if you need to pre-teach any new lexis before Sts listen.
+EXTRA SUPPORT Read through the script and decide if you need to pre-teach any new vocabulary before Sts listen.

 - 1 have dinner, three people

 - 2 have, boyfriend, get pregnant

-- 3 practise philosophy
+- 3 practice philosophy

 - 4 What animal

-I = interviewer, D = Dominic, H = Heidi, S = Sean, A = Alice

-- 1 Dominic - I Have you ever been asked a strange question in an interview? - Yes, it was my interview for a place at Sarah Lawrence University in New York - where I'm studying now. - I What was the question? - D The question was, 'If you could have dinner with three people from the past, who would you choose and why?' - I And what did you answer? - I It was one of the first questions I was asked, and I said, 'I can't answer this right now.
-Can I answer at the end?' because I couldn't think of anyone.
-So they said OK, and then they asked me the question again later, and I said something ridiculous like John Lennon, um, Picasso, and...er...I can't even remember who the third person was, it was another sort of artist or musician I think. - I Do you think it was a good question? - Yes, because it made me think I mean, it wasn't something I was expecting at all, and all the other ones were more yes / no, direct questions, so this one made me think a bit more. - I And you got the place? - D Yes, I did. - 2 Heidi - I Have you ever been asked a strange question in an interview? - H Yes, I have.
-That was many years ago, it was one of my first job interviews, in London, actually, after I moved to London from Germany.
-It was for a financial department, and the manager who interviewed me, I can't remember, but I believe he, he must have been German he asked me, 'Do you have a boyfriend?' and 'Are you planning to get pregnant?'
+- I = interviewer, D = Dominic, H = Heidi, S = Sean, A = Alice - 1 Dominic - I Have you ever been asked a strange question in an interview? - Yes, it was my first interview when I was applying to Sarah Lawrence University in New York - where I'm studying now. - I What was the question? - D The question was, "If you could have dinner with three people from the past, who would you choose and why?" - I And what did you answer? - I It was one of the first questions I was asked, and I said, "I can't answer this right now.
+Can I answer at the end?" because I couldn't think of anyone.
+So they said "OK," and then they asked me the question again later, and I said something ridiculous like John Lennon, um, Picasso, and...uh...I can't even remember who the third person was, it was another sort of artist or musician I think. - I Do you think it was a good question? - P Yes, because it made me think I mean, it wasn't something I was expecting at all, and all the other ones were more yes / no, direct questions, so this one made me think a little more. - I And you got in? - D Yes, I did.